 Tip #1: Define a Mission that Motivates You

-Having a specific mission while attending community college to help you succeed as a community college transfer student.
+Having a specific mission while attending community college will help you succeed as a community college transfer student.

 Without a clearly defined mission, it’s very easy to lose sight of why you’re working hard as a community college transfer student and get distracted by things that don’t really matter.

-Secondly, a specific mission as a community college transfer will help motivate you as long as that mission is something that you really passionate about.
+Secondly, a specific mission as a community college transfer will help motivate you as long as that mission is something that you are truly passionate about.

-This mission does not have to be a specific career or transferring to a specific university but it can be something like:
+This mission does not have to be a specific career or transferring to a specific university.
+It can be a more immediate, short-term goal like: